Stories from Rock/Creek’s 2011 Chattanooga Mountains Stage Race

 Nashville Knoxville, who recently won gearjunkie.com’s “Most Durable Person” award and placed 22nd overall in the Stage Race.
 Theresa Saupe, who took 3rd place in last month’s Scenic City 1/2 Marathon, ran all three stages and finished very strong as the 4th overall female and top female in the Masters category.
 Feb Boswell, running his second consecutive Chattanooga Mountains Stage Race, continued a very strong 2011 trail running season with a 6th-place overall finish.
 Old friend Ted Towse turned in another top-10 R/C Trail Series finish.

 We saw plenty of new faces, too.
 A large group of folks traveled from Texas, including Troy Pruett (23rd overall, 3rd Male Masters), Dat Duong (31st overall) and Michelle Blackard (who wins the “best smile while standing in an ice bucket” award).
-Robert Weatherwax made a significant donation to Wild Trails to secure a “charity spot” after registration had closed, then drove up from Florida to seal the deal.
+Robert Weatherwax made a significant donation to Chattanooga trails in order to secure a “charity spot” after registration had closed, then drove up from Florida to seal the deal.

 Well, maybe my favorite story is this one: Joe Mulcare (of Springboro, OH) needed two bags of IV fluid after falling a few hundred yards shy of the finish line and being carted off the course for dehydration… and then he walked back to the spot where he’d fallen, with race director Randy Whorton, so they could hike back to the finish line and earn his finisher’s plaque.